 Here goes: In North America, if you want to get away with killing someone run over that person with a car, truck, bus or other motorized vehicle.For one thing, dead victims can’t tell their side of the story.
 So, even with the worst lawyer (or no lawyer), the most egregiously aggressive or careless driver can make him or her self seem blameless.

 For another, North America has had a “car culture” for a century.
 Roads and intersections are therefore built or re-configured to convey motorized traffic as quickly and efficiently as possible.
-Such a mentality among planners has inculcated a few generations of Americans with the not heir physical fitness—is somehow a second-class citizen, at best.
+Such a mentality among planners has inculcated a few generations of Americans with the notion that the cyclist or pedestrian is somehow a second-class citizen, at best.

 “I have four broken ribs, a fractured clavicle, a partial collapsed lung from a collision “I can’t remember,” she said from her hospital bed.
 Fortunately for her, there are people who remember it: members of the small group of cyclists with whom she was riding, as well as other witnesses.